The AirBox Indoor Air Quality Assessment and Verification Testing

 Floor plan submittal and proposal

 You need an accurate picture of indoor air contaminants.
-That’s why the AirBox Indoor Air Quality Verification Testing process has you submit a floor plan first.
+That’s why the AirBox Indoor Air Quality Assessment and Verification Testing process has you submit a floor plan first.
 Our Analytical group will then recommend the best sampling points in the facility.

 STEP 2